taylrj/Study/PITCHME.md

 ### Introspection

-- Use **_introspective API_** to ask about the GraphQL schema, all of the types and what directives that schema supports.
+- Use **_introspective API_** to ask about the GraphQL schema, all of the types and what directives that schema supports

 ```js
 const queryType = new GraphQLObjectType({